Joseph Henry: Legacy

 Henry was a member of the United States Lighthouse Board from 1852 until his death.
 He was appointed chairman in 1871 and served in that position the remainder of his life.
 He was the only civilian to serve as chairman.
 The United States Coast Guard honored Henry for his work on lighthouses and fog signal acoustics by naming a cutter after him.
 The Joseph Henry, usually referred to as the Joe Henry, was launched in 1880 and was active until 1904.

 In 1915, Henry was inducted into the Hall of Fame for Great Americans in the Bronx, New York.

 Bronze statues of Henry and Isaac Newton represent science on the balustrade of the galleries of the Main Reading Room in the Thomas Jefferson Building of the Library of Congress on Capitol Hill in Washington, D.C.
 They are two of the 16 historical figures depicted in the reading room, each pair representing one of the 8 pillars of civilization.

 In 1872, Almon Thompson named a mountain range in southeastern Utah after Henry.
 The Henry Mountains were the last mountain range to be added to the map of the 48 contiguous U.S. states.

 At Princeton University, the Joseph Henry Laboratories and the Joseph Henry House are named for him.

 After the Albany Academy moved out of its downtown building in the early 1930s, its old building in Academy Park was renamed Joseph Henry Memorial with a statue of him in front.
 It is now the main offices of the Albany City School District.
 In 1971, it was listed on the National Register of Historic Places; later it was included as a contributing property when the Lafayette Park Historic District was listed on the Register.
+One of his students at Albany Academy was Herman Melville.